bachelor-2014/report/v2/scanning.md

 The position based algorithm has a much shorter runtime.
 Even on the BeagleBone Black, stitching the highest number of images tested in this experiment (45 images) is below 45 seconds.
-Also, from the graph the complexity appears to be linearithmic, though we have no prove of this.
 On the reference computer, even stitching 45 images has a run time of below 0.5 seconds.
 Also, the run times for this algorithm are much more stable than the case of the features based algorithm.

-In terms of performance, the features based image stitching algorithm does not appear to be sufficient to be used on the EvoBot, if the goals set forth in the beginning of this chapter are to be reached.
+In terms of performance, the features based image stitching algorithm does not appear to be sufficient to be used on EvoBot, if the goals set forth in the beginning of this chapter are to be reached.
 This appears to be the case even though a more powerful computer than the BeagleBone Black is used.
 But the position based algorithm do appear to be sufficient, also to be run on the